book000/youtube-live-recorder/README.md

 - `CHANNEL` (optional): Specify the ID of the channel to be recorded.
 - `PLAYLIST` (optional): Specify the ID of the playlist to be recorded.
 - `TITLE_FILTER` (optional): When filtering with the title name, specify the textbook to filter.

+## Warning / Disclaimer

+The developer is not responsible for any problems caused by the user using this project.

+## License

+The license for this project is [MIT License](LICENSE).